jleinonen/jleinonen.github.io/about.md

 <img src="{{site.url}}/assets/img/selfie.jpg">

-I've worked on atmospheric remote sensing &mdash; especially cloud and precipitation radar &mdash; data problems since about 2008 and have recently started working on applications of machine learning to these problems.
+I've worked on atmospheric science &mdash; especially cloud and precipitation radar &mdash; data problems since about 2008 and I'm currently working on applications of machine learning to these problems.
 I hope this blog will help others put these methods into practice.

 I'm working with the [Environmental Remote Sensing Laboratory](https://www.epfl.ch/labs/lte/) at the [Swiss Federal Institute of Technology in Lausanne (EPFL)](https://www.epfl.ch/).